Fuel Expenses: How to keep hauling without sinking your business

 With intermodal, since it’s all local runs, you can take multiple loads before even needing to give your truck a refill.
 That’s multiple sources of income that can come in before heading back to the fuel station.
 Want to take 5 trips on one fill-up?
 It can definitely happen.

-And if you’re using DrayNow, loads get paid out the week after they’re completed, so then you’ll really have the funds on hand to pay fuel expenses in full and stay debt free on that front.
+And if you’re using the DrayNow app, loads get paid out the week after they’re completed, so then you’ll really have the funds on hand to pay fuel expenses in full and stay debt free on that front.
 No one likes to pay for fuel, and not a single carrier wants to be reimbursed for their expenses weeks later, when they’re already on the next tank of fuel.

 Fuel is already enough of an expense, and you shouldn’t have to worry whether you’ll make enough money with the number of miles you had to drive, or even having the funds in time to purchase.
 Go intermodal, stay local, and spend a lot less time at the fuel station.